What Causes Skin Discoloration and What To Do About It

 The role of veins is to carry the blood back up to your heart.
 If the veins in your legs are damaged or broken, that can cause blood to pool and pressure to build up in the veins.
 This condition is called venous insufficiency.
-And this results in blood leaking from the veins into the skin, causing the skin to become red, dry, itchy and irritated.
+And this results in blood leaking from the veins into the skin, causing the skin to become red, dry, itchy, and irritated.
 This is called venous stasis dermatitis.
-In addition to dermatitis, when blood pools in the skin of the legs, iron in the red blood cells collects in the skin.
+In addition to dermatitis, when blood pools in the skin of the legs, iron in the red blood cells collect in the skin.
 This iron can break down into hemosiderin which appears as purple or brown discoloration.

 How can you fix or alleviate skin discoloration?

 Because venous stasis dermatitis and hemosiderin deposition may be directly related to issues with your veins, it is best fixed or alleviated with vein treatment.
-Vein treatment such as the ones offered at Vein Clinics of America target the deeper issue at hand — the venous insufficiency that led to the skin discoloration.
+Vein treatments such as the ones offered at Vein Clinics of America target the deeper issue at hand — the venous insufficiency that led to the skin discoloration.

 Schedule your consultation today

 Here are treatment options for vein disease and the skin discoloration that is caused by venous insufficiency.

 This form of vein treatment is used to treat large vein disease and large varicose veins on your legs.
 These veins are usually below the surface and not able to be seen without ultrasound.
 It is performed by your doctor inserting a small catheter into the diseased vein and using a laser to generate heat, which then causes the vein to collapse.